cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Case_Studies.md

 ___

-## Land Is Life, an Indigenous Community Support Network {#land-is-life-an-indigenous-community-support-network}
+## Land Is Life, an Indigenous Community Support Network

 **The Challenge:** Land is Life is a non-profit civil society organization that supports local communities around the world that are adversely affected by development projects, particularly those that relate to environmental and human rights.
 Land Is Life and its partner network are frequently subjected to online disinformation campaigns, data breaches, and other online threats from a variety of threat actors, including governments, corporations, cartels, and paramilitary groups.